edeprince3/pdaggerq/README.md

 <a name="spin"></a>

-Terms could be spin integrated to eliminate non-spin-conserving terms by passing a dictionary of spins for non-summed labels to this function.
+Strings could be spin integrated to eliminate non-spin-conserving terms by passing a dictionary of spins for non-summed labels to this function.
 If there are no non-summed labels, then an empty dictionary would suffice.

 ```
 spin_labels = {